sebastianr812/personal-website/README.md

         but also excited because I knew I was only at the tip of the iceberg.
 I told myself I would code everyday and through deliberate practice improve with each iteration.

+I continued my web development journey learning React as well as
+        other technologies essential to creating complex applications
+        like: Postgresql / MogoDB, Docker, Redis, Jest / Vitest, CI / CD, etc. In my opinion, coding is beautiful because it forces you to peceive problems / obstacles differently, break them down into manageable pieces, and create abstractions.
+Coding has altered the way I see the world and see common patterns found in coding in the real world.
+Besides being on the computer, I enjoy going on walks with my girlfriend, working out, playing with our cats Blu and Salem, reading, and trying new restaurants.

+There is Japanese saying: 生きがい or Ikigai - it roughly
+        translates to your reason for being or your bliss.
+It can be described as the action that combines what you are good at, love, what the world needs and what you can be compensated for.

+I believe coding is my **Ikigai**